mod-net/mcp-registrar/docs/mcp_reference.md

+### Tool Runtimes and Execution Contract

+Tools are executed by the Tool Registry via process-based runtimes.
+The registry supports:

+- process: run any executable with fixed command/args.
+- python-uv-script: run a single-file Python script via `uv run`, using PEP 723 metadata to declare dependencies.
+- binary: run a native binary.

+All runtimes use the same stdin/stdout contract:

+- Input (stdin): a single JSON line
+  - `{ "arguments": <params> }`
+- Output (stdout): a single JSON line.
+Either
+  - Direct MCP content: `{ "content": [ ... ], "isError": bool }`, or
+  - Any JSON value, which the MCP gateway wraps as `{ content: [{ type: "json", json: <value> }], isError: false }`.

+JSON Schema

+- tools/list returns each tool with `inputSchema` populated from the registry’s parameter schema.
+- Return schemas are used internally for validation; the MCP gateway returns content arrays, not output schemas.

 # Model Context Protocol (MCP)

 MCP is a protocol that allows the model to access tools and resources through a RPC interface.
 It is implemented as a server that will provide their service to the mcp client through RPC Commands.